crispinprojects/talkcalendar/README.md

 ### Preferences

-* Use the Preferences window using the menu itme Edit->Preferences to change  options
+* Select Edit->Preferences from the menu or use Ctrl+Alt+p to invoke the preferences window (see screenshot below)
+* Change options as required

 ![](talkcalendar-preferences.png)